bicwny/lamaqin/replit.md

 The tab bar uses a pill-style design with icons, smooth state switching, and follows the app's design system colors.
 Default tab is "日志" (Journal).

+### 修行 Tab Reorganization (2025-11-27)
+The 修行 (Practice) tab now features a two-tab navigation system:
+- **功课 (Practices)**: Displays all user practice projects with progress tracking, showing the complete list of enrolled practices with action buttons for viewing history and adding records.
+- **日历 (Calendar)**: Shows the practice calendar (CalendarView component) that was previously in the 回向 tab, allowing users to view their practice history by date.

+The 回向 (Stats/Dedication) tab has been simplified to only display the dedication prayers (回向文), removing the calendar which is now in the 修行 tab.
+This reorganization makes the 修行 tab the central hub for all practice-related activities.

 # External Dependencies

 -   **Supabase**: Backend-as-a-service for authentication, database, and real-time features.